Covid Testing Information: Breaking it All Down

 It is crucial to remember though that testing only indicates your status at a moment in time.
 Testing is indicative of whether you are carrying the virus at the time of the test.
 If you have been exposed and become infected, testing immediately after the exposure will never result in a positive result.
 It is best to wait 5 days after exposure to be tested, as it takes time to build enough virus to be detectable via testing.
 Because there is potential for false negative results, it’s critical that if you have potentially been exposed, you appropriately quarantine to avoid spread of the virus.
 For example, an individual could have a negative test on Monday, be exposed to Covid-19 on Tuesday, and spread the virus asymptomatically on Thursday, Friday, and so on until symptoms develop.

-We understand that these are uncertain and challenging times, and we are doing all we can to provide MRPG patients with the most up-to-date information regarding the Covid-19 virus and related testing.
+Continue to wear a mask, wash your hands and practice social distancing when you are in public or with people who are not yet vaccinated.
+We understand that these are uncertain and challenging times, and we are doing all we can to provide MRPG patients with the most up-to-date information regarding the Covid-19 virus and related testing and vaccine information.